The Real Difference Between Mobility & Flexibility

 Want to clarify more common movement terms we hear in yoga?

-Grab my free guide, “Yoga Language Clarified: The Top 7 Misused Terms”!
+Grab my free guide, “Yoga Language Clarified: The Top 7 Misused Movement Terms”!

 I personally finding that clarifying the meanings behind the words I use makes me a more confident and intentional yoga teacher, and I have a feeling you will too!
 Grab my free guide here.